Pixel-Open/magento-plausible/README.md

 **Note:** the page must be completely displayed before the goals are sent.
 The "plausible" section is refreshed when the customer data is reloaded.

-Add custom params if needed:
+Add custom properties if needed:

 ```php
 $this->goals->add('my_page_view_action', ['foo' => 'bar'])->send();